-print mem; 'The keyword MEM is right for this
+PRINT MEM 'The keyword MEM is right for this

-Note that it will take sizeof(intptr_t) bytes more of each allocation if this statistics is enabled, but this extra footprint is not counted.
+Note that it will take sizeof(intptr_t) bytes more of each allocation if this statistics is enabled

-Comment the MB_ENABLE_SOURCE_TRACE macro in my_basic.h to disable source trace to reduce some memory occupation, but you will reserve error prompting only without source code locating.
+Comment the MB_ENABLE_SOURCE_TRACE macro in my_basic.h to disable source trace to reduce some memory occupation, but you will lose the error locating feature as well.

-Redefine the HT_ARRAY_SIZE_DEFAULT macro with a smaller value minimum to 1 in my basic.c to reduce memory occupied by hash tables in MY-BASIC.
-Value 1 means a linear lookup, for most parsing mechanism.
+Redefine the HT_ARRAY_SIZE_DEFAULT macro with a smaller value minimum to 1 in my_basic.c to reduce memory occupied by hash tables in MY-BASIC.
+Value 1 means a linear lookup.